 Wash your hair (or at least your fringe) daily.
 Blowdry using a cylindrical brush for a soft, natural look.
 Style the rest of your hair however you like.

-Curls add volume and thickness which effectively hide hair loss or thin hair.
+Curls are a great way to get volume in your hair.
+This added thickness can effectively hide hair loss or thin hair.
 Keep your hair relatively short so the weight doesn’t drag your curls down.
 This works best if you have a naturally curly hair type, such as 3A hair.

 This look works well if you have a slight recession caused by traction alopecia, and can also be a great female hair loss hairstyle for thinning hair at the crown.